aaronpkelly/aaronpkelly.github.io/_posts/fzf.md

 # Useful fzf queries
 Note: most of the below queries will by default have the `--multi` (`-m`) option enabled.

+## find and run progrem (e.g. midi player)

+Here you go, a midi player which can easily search through 1000's of files

+	fzf --multi --preview 'timidity {}'

-# find in file (put this in API if it looks useful):
+## find in file (put this in API if it looks useful):

 ```
 #!/bin/bash